Donders-Institute/dicom-dataflow/README.md

 _NOTE: this package has strong dependency on the DCCN research facility, such as the project-based storage and properly configured MRI scanners._

-A schematic illustration of the dataflow is shown in the figure below:
+A schematic illustration of the automatic DCCN dataflow is shown in the figure below:

 ![](dicom_dataflow_docker_containers.png)

-This package consists of the services indiciated by the blue blocks:
+The dataflow involves four services, three of which (indicated by the blue blocks) are packaged and described in this repository:

-- __CAL2WL__: a (cron-like) service running periodically to convert the lab-booking events into DICOM worklist.
+- __CAL2WL__: A (cron-like) in-house developed service running periodically to convert the lab-booking events (containing the date-time slot, the project number and the subject/session labels) into standard [DICOM worklists](https://pacsbootcamp.com/dicom-modality-worklist/).
+See: `./dscker/cal2wl/`
-- __WLBROKER__: a light-weight DICOM worklist broker using the `wlmscpfs` program of the [DCMTK toolkits](http://dicom.offis.de) to serve worklist to the MR scanners.
+- __WLBROKER__: A light-weight DICOM worklist broker using the `wlmscpfs` program of the freely available [DCMTK toolkit](http://dicom.offis.de) to push the worklists to the scanners.
-- __ORTHANC__: a DICOM PACS server implementation.
-The website of [Orthanc](http://www.orthanc-server.com/).

-Those services are provided as [docker](http://docker.com) containers.
+- __ORTHANC__: A freely available DICOM PACS server that can receive DICOM data pushed from the scanners and present it on the network with a much simpler RESTful API for further routing (i.e. to the right subject/session folder on project storage).
+See the [Orthanc](http://www.orthanc-server.com/) website for more details.

-Note: The service for streaming data from the PACS server to project storage and data archive is provided as a separate package called __Streamer__.
-See [this repository](https://github.com/Donders-Institute/streamer).
+The wlbroker and the orthanc services create an industry standard DICOM workflow environment for the scanners (any number of any kind), similar to what can be found in hospitals.
+The service for streaming data from the Orthanc server to project storage and our data archive is provided as a separate package called [__Streamer__](https://github.com/Donders-Institute/streamer).
+All services are provided as [docker](http://docker.com) containers.

 ## Requirements